placeholder image

 Primary Instructor - Spring 2020 / Spring 2021 / Fall 2023

-Examines Latin America's cultural pluralism and art production beginning in pre-Columbian times and following through to the present.
+Examines Latin America's cultural pluralism and visual production beginning in Pre-Colombian times and following through to the present day.
 Considers the various functions of art as well as the relationship between objects, artists, and the cultures from which they come.
-Provides students with a broad frame of reference for many historical periods and equips students to evaluate art objects and their cultural contexts.
+Focuses on how visual objects and images communicate across cultures including in times of political and social conflict.
+Provides students with a broad frame of reference for many historical periods, cultural/ethnic groups, and equips students to evaluate images and objects and their proper cultural contexts.
+Recommended prerequisites: ARTH 1500 and/or ARTH 1600.

 • ARTH 3929 - Special Topics in Art History